shiftkey/blog/index.md

 ---
 layout: default
-title: brendan forster
+title: brendan forster .com
 ---

-### Welcome to the blog of Florian Holzner
-Behold, epic tales of awesomeness await thee who enters my realm!
+## yes, i don't blog as often as i should